Before pursuing a career as an LPC in the state of Nevada, you should be aware of the states requirements.

 - Substance abuse counselors will gain licensing from the Board of Examiners for Drug, Alcohol, and Gambling Counselors in the state of Nevada.

-Future Counselor: For Nevada High School Student or High School Graduate
+Future LPC: For Nevada High School Student or High School Graduate

 Your First Step: